alperakcan/fuse-ext2/README.md

 **Note for Mac OS X 10.11.x "El Capitan" and later**: in order to successfully run the command `sudo make install`, you have to disable System Integrity Protection (SIP) as follow (instructions from http://lifehacker.com/how-to-fix-os-x-el-capitans-annoyances-1733836821):

- 1. Reboot your Mac into Recovery Mode by restarting your computer and holding down _Command+R_ until the Apple logo appears on your screen.
+> 1. Reboot your Mac into Recovery Mode by restarting your computer and holding down _Command+R_ until the Apple logo appears on your screen.
- 2. Click _Utilities > Terminal_.
+> 2. Click _Utilities > Terminal_.
- 3. In the Terminal window, type in `csrutil disable` and press Enter.
+> 3. In the Terminal window, type in `csrutil disable` and press Enter.
- 4. Restart your Mac.
+> 4. Restart your Mac.
+>

-SIP is now disabled.
+>SIP is now disabled.
 You can reenable it at any by following the above instructions and substituting `csrutil enable` in for the Terminal command.

 Dependecies: